international employment law firm alliance L&E Global

 Other Requirements

 For any employer, at least 90% of its employees must be Mexican nationals.
-In addition, all technical and professional employees must be Mexican nationals, unless there are no Mexican nationals qualified in a particular specialised field, in which case the employer is allowed to temporarily employ technical and professional foreign nationals, but in a proportion not exceeding 10% of those working in the relevant field of specialisation.
+In addition, all technical and professional employees must be Mexican nationals, unless there are no Mexican nationals qualified in a particular specialized field, in which case the employer is allowed to temporarily employ technical and professional foreign nationals, but in a proportion not exceeding 10% of those working in the relevant field of specialization.
 Also, all physicians, railway employees and employees on a Mexican-flagged ship must be Mexican nationals, Mexican civil aviation crews must be Mexican by birth.
 The recruiting, screening and hiring process is the same as for nationals; however, foreign employees must have a valid work permit before being hired.

 Any questions

-Ask our member firm De la Vega & Martínez Rojas in Mexico
+Ask our member firm De La Vega & Martínez Rojas in Mexico